 Avian Influenza Official Notification from APHA

-Unfortunately Bird Flu (Avian Influenza) has arrived in the UK this year, as if Covid 19 wasn’t enough.
-The latest strain is predominantly H5N8 which is a Highly Pathogenic strain which means there is a possibility (very very slight) that it has the capacity to infect humans and other mammals.
-Many thousands of birds have already had to be culled when an infection was found.
+Unfortunately Bird Flu (Avian Influenza) (AI) has arrived in the UK this year, as if Covid 19 wasn’t enough.
+The latest strain has predominantly been H5N1 and so far, all have been a Highly Pathogenic strain which means there is a possibility (very slight) that it has the capacity to infect humans and other mammals.
+Many birds have already had to be culled when an infection was found.
 This is a notifiable disease so keep a close watch on birds for any signs of disease and report any very sick birds or unexplained deaths to your vet.
+There are several variants of AI, with some being more dangerous than others.

-You are legally required to ensure that your birds are housed.
+Where the the Government has imposed a housing order you are legally required to ensure that your birds are housed.
 Where this is not possible, you should ensure that areas your birds use are either under a cover (tarpaulin) or netted to ensure total and complete separation between wild birds, vermin and your own birds.
 There should be absolutely no way a wild bird can use or contaminate the ground your birds are on.
-As this has been issued they are obviously worried about the increased risk.
-Two turkey farms in North Yorkshire have been infected in close proximity to each other.
-All birds were culled.
 This is the risk we all face.
 This affects ALL keepers of captive birds.
 No-one is exempt.
-As of today (15th December 2020) there have been 8 outbreaks in England.

 Please make sure that you attend to the following:-